 It is generally much faster to apply AutoCrop only to the Clips that have movement, and to Static Crop the Clips that have no movement

-- Locate the Clip you want to AutoCrop on the Advanced Timeline by scrolling to it.
+- Locate the Clip you want to AutoCrop on the Main Timeline by scrolling to it.

-- In the LivePreview screen, the Clip Settings are on the right-hand side.
-Locate the Clip Crop tab and then enable AutoCrop for the selected clip (outlined in blue on the Timeline).
+- Locate the Clip Crop tab in the Clip Settings to your right and then enable AutoCrop for the selected clip (outlined in blue on the Timeline).